pratyushjain99/Project4-pratyusj/README.md

 e.
 A screenshot of the console output from section 1b.
 f.
 A screenshot of the console output from section 2c.

-**4. Submit your document (only) to Canvas as a pdf by the Task 0 deadline.**
+**4. Submit your document (only) to Canvas as a pdf by the Task 1 deadline.**
 Do not submit your code.
-It will be integrated into Task 2 and 3.
+It will be integrated into Task 2.

 **Grading:**
-- Task 0 complete and submitted on time: Bonus 5 points
+- Task 1 complete and submitted on time: Bonus 5 points
-- Task 1 does not use the API demonstrated in Task 0:  Penalty 10 points
+- Task 2 does not use the API demonstrated in Task 1:  Penalty 10 points

-*(Small print to head off lots of questions on Piazza:  If you don’t submit Task 0 on time, you get no bonus points.
-If you have not committed to an API by submitting Task 0 by the deadline, you can’t be penalized for not using that API.
-If you do not use the API submitted in Task 0 on time, you still get the 5 bonus points, but are penalized 10 points, resulting in a net penalty of 5 points.
-Grace days cannot be used for Task 0.
-Grace days, if you have some remaining, can be used for Tasks 1 and 2.
+*(Small print to head off lots of questions on Piazza:  If you don’t submit Task 1 on time, you get no bonus points.
+If you have not committed to an API by submitting Task 1 by the deadline, you can’t be penalized for not using that API.
+If you do not use the API submitted in Task 1 on time, you still get the 5 bonus points, but are penalized 10 points, resulting in a net penalty of 5 points.
+Grace days cannot be used for Task 1.
+Grace days, if you have some remaining, can be used for Tasks 2.
 No purchase necessary.
 Limit one winner per household.
 Offer void in NJ, TX, and [Jaynestown](https://en.wikipedia.org/wiki/Jaynestown)).*

-### Task 1: Mobile to Cloud Application
+### Task 2: Develop Your Distributed Application and Dashboard
-Design and build a distributed application that works between a mobile phone and the cloud.
-Specifically, develop a native Android application that communicates with a web service that you deployed to Heroku.
+#### The Distributed Application

-The application must be of your own creative design.
+Your application must be of your own creative design.
 (We will use software similarity detection software to identify those who do not.)
 It can be simple, but should fetch information from a 3rd party source and do something of at least marginal value.
 For example, we have assigned projects that generate hash values, implement clickers, or manage a blockchain.
 Your application should do something similarly simple but useful (but you should not reuse our ideas or the ideas of your peers!).

-The following is a diagram of the components in Task 1.
+The following is a diagram of the components for your this part of your application:
 ![Task 2 Diagram](docs/Project4-Diagram-Task1.png)

-Your web service deployed to Heroku should be a simple RESTful API similar to those you have developed in prior projects.
+Your web service should be deployed to Heroku and provide a simple RESTful API similar to those you have developed in prior projects.
 You do NOT have to implement all HTTP methods, only those that make sense for your application.
 Your web service must fetch information from some 3rd party API.
 In Project 1 you experimented with screen scraping, therefore that is not allowed in this project.
 Rather, you must find an API that provides data via XML or JSON.
 It is easy and can be fun to search for APIs, and [ProgrammableWeb](http://www.programmableweb.com/apis/directory) provides a directory.

-Another option is to use Amazon S3 as your API, and store datasets on it that your app can access to analyze, visualize, or otherwise use.
-In this case you must have **two** data sources that you combining in some way (e.g. neighborhood income data and police shooting data).
-Each of these data sets must have over 200 records.
-(This requirement is arbitrary, and meant to imply significant data sets, not just a few records.
-If you have a great idea but your data source has fewer than 200 records write to Joe via Piazza.)

-If you use Amazon S3, make sure you have enough free credits (or paid credits) left for TAs to do grading.

 **Use APIs that require authentication with caution.** Many APIs will require you get a key (e.g. Flickr, which you used in the Android lab, required an API key).
 This is ok.
 But APIs that require authentication via OAuth or other schemes add a lot of work.
 Experiment ahead of time, but if you are brave, go ahead…